vmasten/horned-beasts/README.md

 # Horned Beasts v2
-A very basic app that will eventually display a variety of horned beasts.
-Currently displays my own animals.
+A very basic React app that displays a variety of horned beasts.

 Made with create-react-app by Vince Masten